kittkod/Dangerous_Dave/README.md

 # Dangerous_Dave
-following the C tutorial: https://www.youtube.com/playlist?list=PLSkJey49cOgTSj465v2KbLZ7LMn10bCF9 , I am reproducing the 'Dangerous Dave' game to refresh and improve my C sklls.
+By following the C tutorial: https://www.youtube.com/playlist?list=PLSkJey49cOgTSj465v2KbLZ7LMn10bCF9 , I was able to reproduce the 'Dangerous Dave' game to refresh and improve my C sklls.